HaydenLeBaron/provably-packed/README.md

 Thanks to the [Curry-Howard Isomorphism](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence), types can encode proofs.
 Constructing an `Expedition.T` constitutes a proof that your packing list meets its spec.

 - `ProvablyPacked/Lib/HList.lean` provides `HList.T`, a heterogeneous list indexed by types, used to hold per-dimension properties.
-- `ProvablyPacked/Lib/Narrow.lean` provides `Narrow.T α variants`, a type that only accepts a specified subset of a sum type’s constructors, plus a small tactic `narrowTac` to discharge subset proofs.
+- `ProvablyPacked/Lib/Narrow.lean` provides `Narrow.T α variants`, a type that only accepts a specified subset of a sum type’s constructors, plus a small tactic `nrrw` to discharge subset proofs.
 - `ProvablyPacked/Lib/PropertyHList.lean` defines a generic `Property α` with a list of equipped values and operations to union properties across items.
 - `ProvablyPacked/Lib/PropertiesHListComparator.lean` defines a comparator where expectations are typed against the gear’s actual properties:
   - `propsToSigmaList` turns an `HList` of properties into a value-level index.